0x4447/0x4447-product-vpn-contained/README.md

 ## Alerts

 To make it easier for you to sleep well, we have two CloudWatch Alert which makes sure that if the CPU or RAM of the EC2 instance goes above a certain threshold you'll receive an email from AWS telling you about this fact, so you can then take appropriate actions.

+## Logs

+We also send logs to CloudWatch to make it easy to see exactly what is going on inside the EC2 Instance without need to log in to the machine itself.
+We exposed the following logs:

+- dmesg
+- docker
+- ecs-agent.log
+- messages

 # How to work with this project